LisaHJung/O4B/README.md

 ## Objectives
 - Auto-instrument a Node.js app with OTel SDK to generate traces and send traces to the OTel Collector
 - Configure the OTel Collector to receive, process, and export traces to the Jaeger backend
-- Use the Jaeger UI to visualize traces and to verify that the data has been processed as intended
+- Use the Jaeger UI to visualize traces and verify that the data has been processed as intended

 Note:
-- Ensure that you have [Node.js](https://nodejs.org/en/download/) installed locally
+- Ensure that you have [Node.js](https://nodejs.org/en/download/) installed locally.
-- Docker runs the OTel Collector and Jaeger side-by-side with our app, so we can collect and view traces easily, without installing everything by hand.
+- Docker runs the OTel Collector and Jaeger side by side with our app, allowing us to easily collect and view traces , without manually installing everything.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/cb3b6fd1-19a3-4cb9-b92a-4497250f0a39" />